Arrow: Adaptive Scheduling Mechanisms for Disaggregated LLM Inference Architecture: Introduction

 In LLM inference services, token generation proceeds iteratively in an autoregressive manner, where each iteration decodes the next token based on previous token sequence.
 The inference process is typically divided into two distinct phases: prefill and decode.
 During the prefill phase, the entire input token sequence undergoes forward propagation to generate the first output token.
-In the decode phase, each newly generated token is concatenated to the end of the current token sequence and used as input for generating the subsequent token.
-This process iterates continuously, meaning that for a request with output length N, the LLM must sequentially execute N iterations.
-Two key metrics are commonly used to evaluate the performance of LLM inference services: (1) Time-to-First-Token (TTFT), measuring the latency to generate the first token in the prefill phase; and (2) Time-per-Output-Token (TPOT), representing the average token generation latency in the decode phase.
+In the decode phase, each newly generated token is concatenated to the end of the current token sequence and used as input for generating the subsequent token in each iteration.
+Two key metrics are commonly used to evaluate the performance of inference services: (1) Time-to-First-Token (TTFT), measuring the latency to generate the first token in the prefill phase; and (2) Time-per-Output-Token (TPOT), representing the average token generation latency in the decode phase.
 Efficient inference services must satisfy strict SLOs under limited hardware resources while maximizing the system’s goodput.